These are the best Windows on ARM laptops you can buy

 - Best battery life: Acer Spin 7

 Until you’ve used a device covered in vegan leather, you might not know exactly what you’re missing out on, but this is absolutely fantastic.
 Vegan leather not only looks classy and sophisticated, but it also feels soft to the touch.
 Based on that alone, the HP Elite Folio is one of my favorite devices on this list.
-It’s one of the best-looking laptops here, but it also benefits from a really clever design for a convertible.
-Instead of spinning the screen around the keyboard, you can pull the screen towards you, or lay it flat on the keyboard.
-You can even make it so it’s covering the keyboard and not the touchpad.
-It’s a very unique design and it deserves all the praise for that.
+It’s also got solid performance, though, like most laptops on this list, it’s been outdone by the ThinkPad X13s.

-Aside from its ingenious design, the HP Elite Folio is pretty much just a great premium laptop.
-It’s powered by the Qualcomm Snapdragon 8cx Gen 2, which is still the best ARM processor for Windows (for better or worse).
-This is going to get you as close to a premium experience as you can get on a Windows ARM laptop, and you can pair it with up to 16GB of RAM and 512GB SSD for storage.
+That’s because it’s powered by the Qualcomm Snapdragon 8cx Gen 2, which was the best Arm processor for Windows PCs at the time, and is still the second best now.
+It’s still an octa-core processor, but these cores aren’t as powerful as the ones found inside the Snapdragon 8cx Gen 3.
+Still, it’s a reasonably fast processor, and you can pair it with up to 16GB of RAM and 512GB SSD for storage.
 This means you’ll be able to multi-task without much of an issue, and you’ll also have a solid amount of storage for your files over time.

 The display is also a plus with the HP Elite Folio.
 It’s a 13.5-inch panel, but it comes in the 3:2 aspect ratio.
-This is taller than a typical 16:9 display, and that extra vertical space is great for reading and browsing the web since you can see more lines of text.
-The resolution is Full HD+, which is more than sharp enough for a screen of this size, and it has up to 400 nits of brightness, so you should be able to see it outdoors without much of an issue.
+This is taller than a typical 16:9 display (and even 16:10), and that extra vertical space is great for reading and browsing the web since you can see more lines of text.
+The resolution is Full HD+(1920 x 1280), which is more than sharp enough for a screen of this size, and it has up to 400 nits of brightness, so you should be able to see it outdoors without much of an issue.
 This is a business laptop, too, and so you also have the option to add a privacy screen, which prevents people around you from reading what’s on the screen while you’re working.

 A potential downside of this laptop is the small 720p webcam, which isn’t going to have the greatest quality, but it should be good enough for occasional use.
 Plus, it’s still something we see all too often.
 The camera does include an IR sensor for Windows Hello, so you can still unlock the PC securely and easily.